 Print our several pictures and words, both positive and negative.
 Spread them out on a table and ask people to pick any combination of three words and/or pictures to describe how they feel about a certain project or deadline.

 Set aside space for people to collaborate and let their creative juices flow.
 This space can be used when brainstorming new ideas or when working on group projects.

 Break the people up into teams.
 Each team needs one small bucket, one larger bucket, and several tennis balls.
 The objective is to put as many tennis balls as possible in the larger bucket without touching the balls with your hands or arms in the time allotted.

 Set up a whiteboard or chalkboard in an accessible area of the office.
 This board is an open suggestion and idea board.
 People can leave anonymous or signed ideas and suggestions on the board.

 33. Scenario Jenga

-Personalize your jenga set to be used in the workplace; on each piece write out a workplace scenario that your people could potentially encounter.
+Personalize your Jenga set to be used in the workplace; on each Jenga piece, write out a workplace scenario that your people could potentially encounter.
 Each employee will pick a piece out of the assembled tower and tell the group how they would handle the scenario written on their piece.

 34. Create an Interdepartmental Newsletter